-What does my body want?
+- What does my bod

-Why does it want that?
+- Why does it w?

-Will I be satisfied if I eat that?
+- Will I be satisfied if I

 This will lay the groundwork for deconstructing your prenatal cravings, allowing you to decide whether to indulge in your fantasy food or choose something your body needs.